GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-05_structures_data_frames.md

 Data frames are one of the most heavily used data structures in R.

 ## Creation of a data frame
-A data frame is created from scratch by supplying vectors to the the `data.frame` function.
+A data frame is created from scratch by supplying vectors to the `data.frame` function.
 Here are some examples:

 ```r